NVIDIA/apex/docs/source/index.rst

 :github_url: https://github.com/nvidia/apex

-APEx (A PyTorch Extension)
+Apex (A PyTorch Extension)
 ===================================

-This is a repo designed to hold PyTorch modules and utilities that are under active development and experimental.
-This repo is not designed as a long term solution or a production solution.
-Things placed in here are intended to be eventually moved to upstream PyTorch.

-A major focus of this extension is the training of neural networks using 16-bit precision floating point math, which offers significant performance benefits on latest NVIDIA GPU architectures.
-The reduced dynamic range of half precision, however, is more vulnerable to numerical overflow/underflow.

-APEX is an NVIDIA-maintained repository of utilities, including some that are targeted to improve the accuracy and stability of half precision networks, while maintaining high performance.
-The utilities are designed to be minimally invasive and easy to use.
+This site contains the API documentation for Apex (https://github.com/nvidia/apex), a Pytorch extension with NVIDIA-maintained utilities to streamline mixed precision and distributed training.
+Some of the code here will be included in upstream Pytorch eventually.
+The intention of Apex is to make up-to-date utilities available to users as quickly as possible.

-Installation requires CUDA9, PyTorch 0.3 or later, and Python 3.
+Installation requires CUDA 9 or later, PyTorch 0.4 or later, and Python 3.
 Installation can be done by running
 ::
   git clone https://www.github.com/nvidia/apex
   cd apex